jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.2.3 (2023/03/06) =
+* Add: Embeddings.
+Add more context to your chatbot based on your data.
+* Update: Better translations.
+* Fix: Better format for the system error messages in the chatbot.
+* Info: Help or discuss with other users on my Discord: https://discord.gg/bHDGh38.
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you! 🎵

 = 1.2.21 (2023/03/05) =
 * Add: A little tool to play with Text-to-Speech using Whisper API.
 * Add: Quick Usage Costs in the Content Generation (same system as in the Playground).